rcaelers/workrave-website/content/en/docs/settings/ui/index.md

 ## Sounds

-Workrave plays a number of sounds to inform you of certain events.
-This tab allow you to configure these sounds.
+Workrave plays a sound to inform you of certain events.
+This tab allows you to configure these sounds.

 ![Preferences - UI - Sounds](/images/screenshots/preferences-ui-sounds.png#center)